 Short answer

-A typical 150 dB train horn far exceeds both thresholds on paper.
-In practice, enforcement comes down to whether a CHP officer judges the horn to be “unusually loud” — and they almost always will.
+A typical 150 dB train horn plainly fits the “unreasonably loud or harsh” description.
+In practice, enforcement comes down to whether a CHP officer judges the horn that way — and they almost always will.
 That’s why we label California restricted, not “legal.”

 What the statute actually says